Ndosie/ALCJournalApp/README.md

 ## Getting Started

-The JournalApp.apk file and install it in your Android Mobile Phone.
+For viewing how the app works download the JournalApp.apk file and install it in your Android Mobile Phone.
+For check the code source files download the zip file and import into your Android Studio.

 ### Prerequisites